 Who the devil am I?

-In short, I’m an entrepreneur, business owner, ocean lover and blogger with a purpose.
+In short, I’m an entrepreneur, business owner, personal trainer, ocean lover and blogger with a purpose.

 Let’s start from the beginning.